Charging infrastructure varies greatly, e.g. between The Netherlands (left) and Romania (right).

-Range anxiety?
-It’s the fear of running out of power on a journey and not being able to find a charging point.
-This fear is the major stumbling block to greater EV adoption.
-It has more to do with psychology than the actual range or charging infrastructure.
-The average EV range increases by around 15% each model year and the infrastructure for physical charging points is constantly expanding.
+EV range anxiety is the fear of running out of power on a journey and not being able to find a changing point.
+It’s a major stumbling block to greater EV adoption – and it has more to do with psychology than the actual range of EVs or the availability of charging points.
+The range of EVs has increased by roughly 15% on average in the last years and the infrastructure for physical charging points is constantly expanding.

-Range anxiety helps explain why the demand for electric vehicles is still very much driven by a ‘push’ from government and manufacturer incentives, rather than ‘pull’ from customer demand.
+Range anxiety helps explain why, despite the regulatory “push” from governments and technology improvements from manufacturers, most vehicles are still sold with a combustion engine.
 We’re still waiting to see the mass groundswell of adoption that the industry needs.

 Charging up for an EV revolution

 Despite economic uncertainty, EV sales have kept increasing.
 This is good news, as the benefits of a sustainable and cleaner way of moving will be shared by everyone, not only by early adopters or even just EV drivers, but for all citizens of the world.

 This is one of the reasons why governments are incentivizing EV adoption, such as US president Biden’s proposal for $174 billion in EV incentives, and the UK’s proposed ban on new diesel and petrol cars from 2030.
 Similarly, we see OEMs announcing the phasing out of combustion-engine vehicles by 2035, 2030 or even as early as 2025.

 However, to make sure this transition is a success, we need to ensure the experience is great for all users, not just early adopters.
 This is particularly important for existing vehicle manufacturers, as a study from JD Power suggests that dissatisfied vehicle owners will be nearly three times as likely to not repurchase the same brand.
 The same study also indicates that, to ensure a good experience, the driver needs reliable range prediction, plus good support for charging stations.

 A closer look at EV range